 Heilbrun is currently working on research projects in the areas of risk-needs assessment of offenders, diversion from prosecution for individuals with severe mental illness and substance abuse, and developing a risk-reducing reentry protocol for individuals returning to the community from incarceration.
 He is also collaborating with Randy Otto and Alan Goldstein on a book on forensic mental health assessment and ethics, and co-authoring (with Dave DeMatteo, Chris King, and Sarah Filone) a book on juvenile forensic evaluations.

-The Forensic Clinic in the Department of Psychology is run by Kirk Heilbrun, PhD.
+The Forensic Clinic in the Department of Psychological and Brain Sciences is run by Kirk Heilbrun, PhD.
 Three advanced students per year in the clinical doctoral program or law-psychology program take it as a 10-hour per week practicum.
 The clinic practicum involves the forensic assessment of adults and juveniles on criminal issues (e.g., competence to stand trial, federal sentencing, capital sentencing, juvenile commitment, juvenile decertification), and occasional evaluations of standard of practice or workplace disability in the civil domain.
 Supervision is provided through weekly meetings plus feedback on each of the steps involved in forensic assessments.
 Practicum students typically have the opportunity to work directly on 10-15 cases per year, and also to participate in discussions of cases on which they have not worked directly.
 In addition, clinic participants typically collaborate with Professor Heilbrun in writing and submitting for publication one paper per year on a topic relevant to forensic mental health assessment.

 Professor Heilbrun and the members of his team run the Reentry Project, a comprehensive assessment and intervention program designed specifically to meet the needs of offenders reentering the community after incarceration.
 The goal of the project is to teach participants skills that will reduce their risk of reoffending, and also help them lead responsible and successful lives in the community.
 The project consists of an assessment, one session of motivational enhancement, and two 13-session modules (Relevant Skills, and Thinking and Problem Solving).
 The Reentry Project began accepting referrals in early summer 2015.